WAHU0508/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. Write a function that prints all natural numbers from n to 98, followed by a new line
 12. Write a function that prints the n times table, starting with 0.
 13. Nature made the natural numbers; All else is the work of women.
+14. Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.